matrix-io/matrix-lite-js/README.md

 # MATRIX-Lite-JS
- MATRIX Lite JS is an NPM package that allows users to interface with MATRIX HAL, without having to code in C++.
+MATRIX Lite JS is an npm package that allows users to interface with MATRIX HAL, without having to code in C++.

 # Roadmap
 This roadmap is for achieving a basic implementation of the checklist below. **As this module develops, the api will improve and may change.**